vmartinez-MED-Endava/DictionaryExercise/README.md

 in the String Manager and saved us Memory resources as we avoid the O(n) = n^2 and implemented a n*log(n).

 <img src="repo.images/divide_and_conquer.jpg" alt="Divide & Conquer" height="600"/>

+This specific method follows a divide and conquer approach.
+Initially a List is split in half, returning two subLists: the left subList and the right subList.
+The left subList is split in half, producing two new subList.
+This process is repeated up to achieve a unique char level.
+The process is repeated by the right subList.
+The process will be stable when all of the possible characters are isolated one from each other.
+Finally, a combination process is executed over these items to produce unique subSets of Strings.

+      *  Arr = {A,B,C}, Result_Before_Combination-> {{A},{B}, {C}}, Result_After_Combination = {A,B,C,AB,AC,BC,ABC}

+The combination takes into account the order as the assumption made at this point consist in producing subStrings following the String order.